 If your reimbursement includes a wire transfer as the method of payment, go to our Outgoing Wire Transfers page for additional instructions.
 If the reimbursement will be paid to a foreign individual, go to the Hosting Foreign Guests page of the Event Services website for additional instructions.

-Use the Payment Request form in BearBuy to submit your request to Regional Shared Services.
-Your reimbursement requests in BearBuy are a permanent, electronic record – REDACT personal financial information on any document you scan and attach to a shopping cart.
+Use the “Other” expenses (Non-T&E) on Direct Entry.
+Your reimbursement requests in direct entry are a permanent, electronic record – REDACT personal financial information such as home address, bank account, or home phone number on any document you scan before uploading the .pdf into the system.
 You can help us guard against the risk of identity theft by taking a few simple precautions.
 Our Receipts and Proofs of Payment page provides a description of the details you should redact on receipts and proofs of payment.